Applications | Raman spectroscopy

 Raman measurements are sensitive to the polarization of the excitation beam.
 This places one additional requirement on Raman window materials — they cannot be birefringent.

 When a cryostat is combined with a commercially available spectrometer, a more compact window block may be necessary to fit the cryostat in the sample compartment.
-In this case, the 10 K CCS-350 and a special compact version of the 4 K SHI-4S-1 are recommended.
-The ST-300 would be the correct open-cycle cryostat.
+In this case, adapting the 10 K CCS-300 Series is recommended.
+The ST-300 would be the choice for an open-cycle cryostat.

 ST-300 compact optical system